-Not only does jasmine smell wonderfully sweet, it also offers an abundance of benefits.
+Not only does jasmine smell wonderfully sweet, but it also offers an abundance of benefits.
 This plant, with its petite white flowers, is native to tropical to temperate regions of the Old World and is believed to have originated in the Himalayas in western China.

-The fragrance produced by the star-shaped blossoms help with depression, fatigue, stress, and anxiety, making the jasmine plant an ideal choice for your bedroom.
+The fragrance produced by the star-shaped blossoms helps with depression, fatigue, stress, and anxiety, making the jasmine plant an ideal choice for your bedroom.
 Studies have revealed that the scent of jasmine is “as calming as valium.”
 The smell transmits signals to a region of the brain known as the limbic system, which regulates emotions.

-Rosemary has many uses in the kitchen, from seasoning olive oil to mixing with a marinade to blending in cream cheese and spread on a bagel.
+Rosemary has many uses in the kitchen, from seasoning olive oil to mix with a marinade to blending in cream cheese and spread on a bagel.
 But did you know that a rosemary plant in your bedroom might help you sleep better?

 Used in essential oils for circulatory health, supporting the nervous system, and relieving stress, rosemary was used in ancient times to improve concentration and memory.
-In fact, Ophelia, in Shakespeare’s Hamlet, pleads, “There’s rosemary, that’s for remembrance, pray you love, remember.”
+In fact, Ophelia, in Shakespeare’s Hamlet, pleads, “There’s rosemary, that’s for remembrance, pray you, love, remember.”

 Rosemary essential oils are also known to help even out your mood, and a plant in the bedroom is thought to improve air quality and improve sleep habits.